Also known as

 What does it look like?

-Short-lived tree to 5-10 m with densely hairy ribbed twigs and bronze, hairy young shoots.
+Short-lived tree (<5-10 m) with densely hairy ribbed twigs and bronze, hairy young shoots.
 Alternate frond-like leaves (20-30 cm) are twice divided along the midribs with 8-15 pairs of main subdivisions and 20-40 pairs of linear leaflets which are silky underneath.
-Tiny, numerous, green-yellow flowers in flowerheads (5 x 5-10 cm) resembling a bottlebrush appear from May to August, and are followed by flat, green to brown seed pods (8-15 cm) containing foul-smelling seeds.
+Tiny, numerous, green-yellow flowers in flowerheads (5 x 5-10 cm, May-Aug) resembling a bottlebrush are followed by flat, green to brown seed pods (8-15 cm) containing foul-smelling seeds.

 Are there any similar species?